Furlough-Friends/rota-flex-101/backend/README.md

 - Requires javadoc comments:
      - First sentence must end with a full stop
      - No empty @ clauses
-- class and variable names shouldn't have 2 capital letters in a row (except static final variables which can be UPPER_SNAKE_CASE)
+- class and variable names shouldn't have 2 capital letters in a row (except static final variables must be UPPER_SNAKE_CASE)
-- modifier keywords ordered according to JLS recommendations: public protected private abstract default static final transient volatile synchronized native strictfp
+- modifier keywords ordered according to JLS recommendations: `public protected private abstract default static final transient volatile synchronized native strictfp`
-- each variable declared in separate statements, e.g. int a; int b; instead of int a, b;
+- each variable declared in separate statements, e.g. `int a; int b;` instead of `int a, b`;

 The config files can be found in config/checkstyle directory.

 ### PMD

-See config/pmd/ruleset.xml for a list of disabled rules with comments.
+See `config/pmd/ruleset.xml` for a list of disabled rules with comments.

 ### Spotbugs

 Compiles via gradle tasks, may cause problems when running the gradle wrapper from terminal if java version is <11.
-Make sure that java -version returns 11 or higher and if not update the PATH environment variable to include the path to java 11+ binary. which java gives a list of paths containing java binaries and may be helpful here.
+Make sure that `java -version` returns 11 or higher and if not update the PATH environment variable to include the path to java 11+ binary. `which java` gives a list of paths containing java binaries and may be helpful here.

-For a list of disabled rules with reasons see config/spotbugs/exclusions.xml
+For a list of disabled rules with reasons see `config/spotbugs/exclusions.xml`